 Who tf is Dabbing Granny?

 You know those people who were once in a viral video, then suddenly blew up and became an online celebrity?
 Well there you go.
 Even though she’s no Bhad Bhabie, she’s pretty fucking huge.
 Gail Olson a.k.a.
-“Dabbing Granny” is now at 1.4 million followers on instagram alone, and it all started just a few years ago with one “party trick” video that had thousands of people thinking she was the coolest grandma on earth.
+“Dabbing Granny” has an audience of over 1.4 million followers on instagram alone (before it got taken down in July), and it all started just a few years ago with one “party trick” video that had thousands of people thinking she was the coolest grandma on earth.
 Here’s the video:

 So…What did she do?

-Between May 20-22, 2020, several videos have surfaced of Dabbing Granny used a racial slur describing a poc with complete ease, then apologizing for it…only to take it back.
+Between May 20-22, 2020, several videos have surfaced of Dabbing Granny used a racial slur describing a poc with complete ease, then apologizing for it…only to take it back by deleting it and denying it existed.
 Her team has already inflicted their damage control by taking down all the receipts, and here’s a quick glimpse on why they’d do that: Think about it.
 A person with over A MILLION followers is a large influencer that definitely supports other people’s incomes.
 Not to mention all the companies she’s publicly associated herself with.
 If she goes down, so do they.
 So we get it, and they’re currently in the process of cleaning up her mess.

 Once something goes online, it lives on forever, motherfuckers.